R U OK?: History

 Gavin Larkin's father, Barry Larkin, died by suicide in 1996.
 Later, when Gavin Larkin experienced depression and was concerned about his mental health, he completed a course at Landmark Worldwide.
-From this course, he chose to complete a project about suicide prevention to honour his father, to create a national day of action about contacting people who might be having a difficult time.
+From this course, he chose to complete a project about suicide prevention to honour his father, to create a National Day of Action about contacting people who might be having a difficult time.
 This resulted in the eventual co-creation with Janina Nearn of R U OK? in 2009.
 The first day was held on 29 November 2009, but the annual timing later changed to be on the second Thursday of September.

 The R U OK? slogan was established from extensive research proving that communication with people positively impacts their mental state.
 The message for the first R U OK?
 Day was "a conversation can change a life".
-On the R U OK? website Larkin has said that, "[G]etting connected and staying connected is the best thing anyone can do for themselves and for those who may be at risk."
+On the R U OK? website Larkin has said that, "Getting connected and staying connected is the best thing anyone can do for themselves and for those who may be at risk."

 Since its inception, many Australian celebrities, community leaders and athletes such as Hugh Jackman; Naomi Watts; Simon Baker; former South Sydney Rabbitohs co-captain, Roy Asotasi; former professional rugby league footballer Wendell Sailor, gold medal Olympian Libby Trickett and community leader Deepak Vinayak have enlisted as ambassadors and supporters in order to raise awareness.

 In 2009, Yahoo!7's Sunrise reported that 650,000 conversations took place as a result of the campaign.

 Founder Gavin Larkin died from lymphoma in 2011, but his family have continued to promote the campaign.